Ayush-Dube/dailyDiary/apr2025/april25.md

    -  this tabhi kaam karega jab object bana hoga, static ke andar this nahi chalega.

    - Constructor use kar, setInfo() ki zaroorat nahi padti.

+### ⚡4apr

+- use time command before each python main.py ; time gcc ./a.out , to find the time taken for execution;

+- for using return cariage use `\r,end =" "` , the end ="" is important .